shreydhiman99/AntiVirus_Telegram_Bot/README.md

 Antivirus bot coded in python using python-telegram-bot api.

 # Overview
-♦ This is a very basic approach to check for a malicious file present.
+♦ This is a very basic approach to check for a malicious file presenton your system.

   The script generates the MD5 hash of the file uploaded by the user and the script checks for the same MD5 hash present in the list of hashes.

 # Dependencies